learn-co-curriculum/phase-1-intro-to-communicating-with-the-server/README.md

 ## Define AJAX

 _AJAX_ is short for "asynchronous JavaScript and XML," and it's the process used to make requests to the server and update the DOM without reloading the web page.
-There are a few different ways to implement this; next we'll take a look at one of the most efficient ways: `fetch()`.
+There are a few different ways to implement this; a bit later in this section we'll take a look at one of the most efficient ways: `fetch()`.

 The name "asynchronous JavaScript and XML" arises from the fact that, in the past, the data sent back to the browser from the server was encoded as XML.
 Now,